Soceano/PhotoEffectsEditor/README.md

 The goal of this project is building an app which help users can edit their photos.
 This project using some image processing algorithm (written in java language) to work with images.

-If you have any questions about this project or want to reuse my code, please contact me!
+If you have any questions about this project or want to reuse my code, please contact me!</br>
 Email: phamxuanlu@gmail.com